kerenren/mobx_dictionary_search_app/README.md

 # dictionary_search_app

 A dictionary search APP, which is able to count search letters in the offline dictionary as well as get word definitions and other data from the Urban dictionary API.
-The Content is managed by Mobx.
+The state is managed by Mobx.
 This is a responsive APP written with emotion-react without any other CSS library or framework used.

 ## Get Started